Synthesis and Evaluation of Herbal Chitosan from Ganoderma Lucidum Spore Powder for Biomedical Applications

 Here, As, Ac and Ab are the absorbance values for experimental, control and blank groups, respectively.

-Antibacterial activity of GLSP, C-T, C-U or C-C was based on a plate assay method.
-Inhibition zone assay was used to indicate antibacterial properties against two common pathogens; E. coli ((NW1014 (8099), Nanjing Maojie Microbiology Technology Co.
-Ltd., Jiangsu, China) and S. aureus (CMCC (B)26003, Shanghai Luwei Microbial SCI. & TECH.
-Co., Ltd., China).
-300 mg of selected biopolymers (e.g. GLSP, C-T or C-U) were pressed into discs using a compressing machine (FW-4A, Tianjin TUOPU instrument Co., Ltd., Tianjin, China).
-0.4 mL inoculums containing ~1.5 × 106 CFU/mL of either E. coli or S. aureus were added to violet red bile agar (Qingdao Hope Bio-Technology Co., Ltd., Shandong, China) plates and baird-parker agar base (Qingdao Hope Bio-Technology Co., Ltd., Shandong, China) plates, respectively.
-Egg-yolk tellurite emulsion was then added to baird-parker agar base culture system (Qingdao Hope Bio-Technology Co., Ltd., Shandong, China).
-Compressed GLSP, C-T or C-U discs were placed on inoculated agar plates (10 cm diameter) after which they were incubated (SHP-080 Biochemical Incubator, Shanghai Jinghong Laboratory Instrument Co., Ltd., Shanghai, China) at 37 °C for 24 h.
-The diameter of inhibition zone was measured for all samples.
+To prepare the assays, 300 mg of the selected biopolymers (e.g., GLSP, C-T, or C-U) were compressed into discs using a compressing machine (FW-4A, Tianjin TUOPU Instrument Co., Ltd., Tianjin, China).
+An inoculum containing approximately 1.5 × [plate number 2] /mL of either E. coli or S. aureus was added to violet red bile agar (Qingdao Hope Bio-Technology Co., Ltd., Shandong, China) plates and Baird-Parker agar base (Qingdao Hope Bio-Technology Co., Ltd., Shandong, China) plates, respectively.
+Egg-yolk tellurite emulsion was subsequently added to the Baird-Parker agar base culture system (Qingdao Hope Bio-Technology Co., Ltd., Shandong, China).

 All experiments were performed in triplicate and data is given as mean ± standard deviation (n = 3).
 Statistical analysis was performed using SPSS software (SPSS Statistics v18, IBM, UK).
 All statistical data was plotted using Origin software (OrginLab, USA).